 Ok, I’ve been through a trauma, can I really be helped?

 Yes.
 Believe it or not, healing from this is very possible.

 There are various types of therapy out there to treat PTSD and symptoms of trauma, personally, I lean towards ART (Accelerated Resolution Therapy) & EMDR (Eye Movement Desensitization Reprocessing) because of how effective they are.
 Through research and through experiences that both myself and my clients have gone through, I know that it can reduce the symptoms and potentially completely eliminate the PTSD symptoms.

 I’ve had clients describe their response to treatment as, “I couldn’t even think about it before, but now it’s just a memory with no reaction to it”, and, “It’s there but it’s not controlling me anymore, it has no strength.”

 ‘Stuff’ from days, years or even decades ago can impact your day to day more than you might think, the freedom that comes from clearing out those memories is invaluable.
 I would love to be able to walk you through the process of healing the past.

-If you’d like to learn more about this process, you will likely find answers below:
+Want to learn more about this process? you will likely find answers below: